Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 You can still check it out!
 It’s still on YouTube and has 158.4 million views.

-28. YouTube accounts for 37% of all mobile internet traffic
+28. YouTube Accounts for 37% of All Mobile Internet Traffic

 Data is measured in megabytes, which may be one of the reasons why YouTube takes up so much mobile internet traffic, but in any case, it took over and beat out Facebook by quite a bit.

 Facebook only brought in 8.4% of web traffic even though it has more monthly active users than YouTube.
 The stat is from 2019 so it would be interesting to have an update today, especially since Netflix has surged in popularity since then.
+According to these statistics,

-29. Google acquired YouTube for $1.65 billion
+29. Google Acquired YouTube for $1.65 Billion

 The 3 co-owners of YouTube were former PayPal employees, a company owned by eBay.
 Google bought YouTube in 2016, putting a big powerhouse company behind the platform and creating different features like subscription services.